 Pastoral Care at St Michael’s Junior Church School

 There can be many barriers to learning throughout a child’s lifetime.
 These can be difficult situations which we as adults can also struggle with.
 For example, bereavement, loss of earnings and family breakdown can have a deep impact on our mental health.
 These are also the kind of events that can make it difficult for the child to settle in school and we endeavor wherever possible, to address the child’s needs holistically.
 Alongside parents, we work to address our children’s emotional needs and put support in place to help our children through their difficulties.

 At St Michaels we are lucky to have a dedicated and passionate team within our Pastoral Care Department.

 Gwen Kearley Chaplain

-Gwen is based in the Sanctuary Room at St Michaels’ C of E Junior School.
+Gwen is based in the Sanctuary Room at St Michaels’ Junior Church School.
 She is available to support the children and families connected our school.
 Gwen can provide a listening ear when it is needed and support our children and parents through any challenging times.

 The Chaplaincy also offers a drop in service for our children during a lunch time.

 If you would like to speak to Gwen about anything please contact to school office on 01225 421888.

 The Children and Families Bill takes forward the Coalition Government’s commitments to improve services for vulnerable children and supporting families.
 It underpins wider reforms to ensure that all children and young people can succeed, no matter what their background.